Kelvao/CloudflareScrape/README.md

 ```

-And just execute the AsyncTask:
+And just execute the AsyncTask only once (probably in your "onCreateView"):

 ```java
 cloudflareScrape.execute();